Treeniks/bachelor-thesis-isabelle-vscode/content/02_background.typ

   placement: auto,
 ) <lsp-init>

-What's important for us is that during this back and forth, within the `initialize` request and response, the client and server send each other client and server capabilities respectively.
+What's important for us is that during this back and forth, within the `initialize` request and response, the client and server send each other their capabilities.
 These capabilities describe which features of the LSP the client or server actually supports.
 For example, not every server supports completions, and even if it does, there is further information needed, like which characters should automatically request completions.
 By exchanging the capabilities this early on, the client and server can exclude certain parts of messages or even skip sending some entirely, preventing expensive JSON Serialization and Deserialization for messages that the other party cannot deal with anyway.

-=== Isabelle's Language Server
+=== Isabelle Language Server

 While the LSP defines most methods required for typical language server usecases, specific language servers may also extend the basic protocol by their own methods.
 In such cases, the corresponding client will need to define extra handlers for these new methods.

-Through Isabelle's interactive nature, the standard Language Server Protocol is not strong enough to represent everything Isabelle needs.
+Through Isabelle's interactive nature, the standard Language Server Protocol is not enough to represent everything Isabelle needs.
 For example, in order to keep the _Output_ and _State_ panels updated, the server needs to know the current location of the caret at all times.
 This is not a typical need for language servers of normal programming languages and is thus not build into the protocol by default.

 Isabelle thus extends the LSP with its own methods under the #box["`PIDE/`"] prefix, which have to be enabled with the #box["`vscode_pide_extensions`"] Isabelle option.
 For example, here are 3 such methods:
 1. "`PIDE/caret_update`": A bidirectional notification for telling the other party that the caret has been moved.
 Mostly sent from the client to the server.